semaphoreci/docs/docs/faq/faq.md

 ### Billing

 <details>
-  <summary id="replace-old-credit">Why are you still charging my old credit card when I added a new default credit card?</summary>
+  <summary id="why-are-you-still-charging-my-old-credit-card-when-i-added-a-new-default-credit-card">Why are you still charging my old credit card when I added a new default credit card?</summary>
   <p>

 If you’ve added a new credit card to the subscription, but the old one is still being charged,